apache/trafficserver/doc/reference/api/TSHttpHookAdd.en.rst

 can register your plugin to be called back for every single transaction, or for specific transactions only.

-HTTP transaction hooks are set on a global basis using the function :func:`TSHttpHookAdd`.
+HTTP :term:`transaction` hooks are set on a global basis using the function :func:`TSHttpHookAdd`.
 This means that the continuation specified as the parameter to :func:`TSHttpHookAdd` is called for every transaction. :func:`TSHttpHookAdd` is typically called from :func:`TSPluginInit` or :func:`TSRemapInit`.

-A session consists of a single client connection to Traffic Server.
-A session can consist of several transactions in succession.
-The session starts when the client connection opens, and ends when the connection closes. :func:`TSHttpSsnHookAdd` adds :arg:`contp` to the end of the list of HTTP transaction hooks specified by :arg:`id`.
+:func:`TSHttpSsnHookAdd` adds :arg:`contp` to
+the end of the list of HTTP :term:`session` hooks specified by :arg:`id`.
 This means that :arg:`contp` is called back for every transaction within the session, at the point specified by the hook ID.
 Since :arg:`contp` is added to a session, it is not possible to call :func:`TSHttpSsnHookAdd` from the plugin initialization routine;
 the plugin needs a handle to an HTTP session.

-A transaction consists of a single HTTP request from a client and the response that Traffic Server sends to that client.
-A transaction begins when Traffic Server receives a request, and ends when Traffic Server sends the response. :func:`TSHttpTxnHookAdd` adds :arg:`contp` to the end of the list of HTTP transaction hooks specified by :arg:`id`.
+:func:`TSHttpTxnHookAdd` adds :arg:`contp`
+to the end of the list of HTTP transaction hooks specified by :arg:`id`.
 Since :arg:`contp` is added to a transaction, it is not possible to call :func:`TSHttpTxnHookAdd` from the plugin